 """

-Generate a *SEO* friendly and human-readable slug from given object.
+Generate a *SEO* friendly and human-readable slug from the specified

 Convert to ASCII if ``allow_unicode`` is *False*.
 Convert spaces or

 repeated dashes to single dashes.
-Remove characters that aren't
+Remove characters that are not

 alphanumerics, underscores, or hyphens.
 Convert to lowercase.
-Also strip
+Strip

 leading and trailing whitespace, dashes, and underscores.